msalvati1997/MECSS/README.md

 ```
 Results
  -----------------------------
-The project's results are located in the results folder and are divided by simulation and algorithm type.
+The project's results are located in the ./results folder and are divided by simulation and algorithm type.
 Csv files were used to graph the results and carry out statistical studies.

 Author